JBV777/gpa-calculator/README.md

+gpa-calculator

-This app allows users to calculate their average gpa
+This project is a webpage that uses JavaScript to calculate the amount of courses a student has took, as well as their average GPA

+Developed By: Shen Xu shenxu183@yahoo.com